Go Back Email Link

 You can make this sauce ahead of time and reheat it:

 • Toss the eggplant in the sauce, cool, and use it whenever you need it over pasta, polenta, mashed potatoes, or anything else you might like.
-Add a little water to loosen up the sauce while heating on the stove or in the microwave.
+Add a little water to loosen up the sauce while heating on the stove or microwave.

 Nutritional Info – Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.